The Dimcli Python library: Installation and Querying¶

 instance.livedirective unless you know what you’re doing!)

-you update the login and password fields as needed!
+you update the credentials fields as needed!

 This is what the